 The “Living Earth Story” can have its birth and growth in the minds and hearts of our youth while in the classroom and while being outdoors.
 Interdependence can be studied and practiced in the classroom, in Nature outdoors, and in human society.
-My teaching methods focus on inquiry-based seminars and field trips (with primary, secondary, and high school students), where we trace Nature’s vital energy flow and explore the consequences if we humans interrupt that flow.
-We explore interdependence in Nature and in human society.
-The theme of my entire teaching program is:
+Teaching methods can focus on inquiry-based seminars and field trips (with primary, secondary, high school, and college students), where we trace Nature’s vital energy flow and explore the consequences if we humans interrupt that flow.
+We humans can explore interdependence in Nature and in human society.

-In this website, I invite environmental educators and other stewards of Nature to join me in a dialog where we can all work together to create a plan of action for helping our young people adopt and practice a worldview that is guided by the “Living Earth Story”.
-Sections in this web site include:
+In this website, I invite environmental educators, students, and other stewards of Nature to join me in a dialog where we can all work together to create a plan of action for helping our young people ad others adopt and practice a worldview that is guided by the “Living Earth Story”.
+Sections in this website include: